simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 Late in the evening the camp was pitched and everyone retired to his tent.
 The night was clear, the wind having driven away the clouds that hovered over the mountain chains southwest of our camp.

 The next morning was spent in bringing over the three trucks.
 Two of them crossed the river without any mishap but the third stuck in the sand and had to be rescued by riders, who pulled it out.
 About noon the whole of the expedition convoy assembled on the western bank of the river.
-We resolved to pay a brief visit to Udzen-Wang and to engage a Mongol guide who knew the route to Yum-beise kiiren.
+We resolved to pay a brief visit to Udzen-Wang and to engage a Mongol guide who knew the route to Yum-beise küren.
 Our motor car drivers, who knew the road up to Ongin-gol pretty well, knew nothing about the remaining stretch to Yum-beise.
 An hour’s ride brought us to Odzen-Wang, comprising a large lamasery, a local *yamen* or administrative center, and several Russian trading establishments, including a local branch of the Mongol Central Cooperative.
 While some of us were looking for a good and reliable guide, a big crowd of red-clad lamas, Mongol ofiicials, and laymen assembled around our cars.
 They were eager to learn where we were going and what were our intentions.

 After considerable waiting, the required guide was produced --- a